IVC-YiZ/LAL/README.md

 # LAL
-This repository is for Linguistically Aware Learning for Scene Text Recognition
+This repository is for "Linguistically Aware Learning for Scene Text Recognition"